ethanwu1993/DataStructure_Python/README.md

-# DataStructure_Python

-This is a entry to success
+# Data Structure for python